-HIGHER EDUCAT FION FUNCTIONAL PLAN Objective A: A number and variety of postsecondary education institutions sufficient to provide the diverse range of programs required to satisfy individual and societal needs and interests.
+HIGHER EDUCAT TION FUNCTIONAL PLAN Objective A: A number and variety of postsecondary education institutions sufficient to provide the diverse range of programs required to satisfy individual and societal needs and interests.
 X Objective B: The highest level of quality, commensurate with its mission and objectives, of each educational, research, and public service program offered in Hawaii by an institution of higher education.
 X Objective C: Provide appropriate educational opportunities for all who are willing and able to benefit from postsecondary education.
 X Objective D: Provide financing for postsecondary education programs sufficient to ensure adequate diversity, high quality, and wide accessibility.
-X Objective E: Increase program effectiveness and efficiency through better coordination of educational resources.
 X